-Normally two kinds of overvoltage may appear in an electrical system.
+Normally, two kinds of overvoltage may appear in an electrical system.

-Power Frequency withstand Voltage
+Power Frequency Withstanding Voltage

 Impulse Voltage

-Impulse due to Direct Lingthning Strokes
+Impulse due to Direct Lightning Strokes

-Impulse due to Indirect Lingthning Strokes
+Impulse due to Indirect Lightning Strokes

 Impulse due to Switching Operation

 A switching impulse lasts longer than a lightning impulse.
 However, it is still very short and steep.
 Its duration is usually a few hundred to a few thousand microseconds.
-The amplitude of a switching impulse is generally lower than that of a lightning impulse but energy is significant due to its larger duration.
+The amplitude of a switching impulse is generally lower than that of a lightning impulse, but the energy is significant due to its larger duration.

 Basic Insulation Level (BIL)